-There are many types of hearing impairment which can occur due to multiple causes, including ear disorders, genetics and acquired causes like noise and disease.
+There are many types of hearing impairment that can occur due to multiple causes, including ear disorders, genetics, and acquired causes like noise and disease.
 Some hearing loss causes are successfully treated depending on the hearing loss type and some are managed through Hearing aids.

 Conductive Hearing Loss

 A conductive hearing loss is caused when the ear’s ability to conduct sound into the inner ear is blocked.
 Sound passes down the ear canal to the eardrum and through the middle ear, where the sound is transmitted across the middle ear by the three bones called the ossicles to the inner ear.

 Ear infection or Infection in the ear canal causes blockage in the ear canal by fluid which makes the outer ear unable to conduct sound up to the inner ear to the cochlea.

-The perforated(ruptured eardrum) eardrums can cause a middle ear infection or hearing loss.
+The perforated(ruptured eardrum) eardrums can cause middle ear infection or hearing loss.
 Usually, the perforated eardrums heal on its own or might require surgery in severe condition.

 Benign tumors are nothing like a malignant tumor which is cancer.
 They are not that serious but could be dangerous if they press on any vital structure like a blood vessel.
 The common type of benign tumors is Adenomas, Fibromas.

 Poor Eustachian tube function

-The poor eustachian tube cannot ventilate the middle ear space which is the primary function of the Eustachian tube, hence the ear pressure and the unmatched air pressure causes hearing loss.
+The poor eustachian tube cannot ventilate the middle ear space which is the primary function of the Eustachian tube, hence the ear pressure and the unmatched air pressure cause hearing loss.

 This is the abnormal growth of the bone in the middle ear which causes hearing loss in adults.
 This is called as Otosclerosis.

-Impacted Ear Wax is the huge amount of earwax buildup in the outer ear can cause hearing loss as the sound will not be able to reach the middle ear up to the brain.
+Impacted Ear Wax is a huge amount of earwax buildup in the outer ear that can cause hearing loss as the sound will not be able to reach the middle ear up to the brain.

 Fluid in the middle ear from colds